Stateful Behaviour

 {

-// Similar to the case where gameState is a parent of
+// Similar to the scenario where gameState is a parent of

 // gamePlayState and gamePauseState, we need to create

-// However, they don't have any shared elements so we can
+// Since they don't have any shared elements, we can create

 var rootComposer = new StateGraphComposer(null);